AD-SDL/vention_rail_module/README.md

 # vention_rail_module

-A repository for the Vention Rail interfaces
+Provides a MADSci Node for controlling a Vention MachineMotion linear rail.